virgesmith/pico-crypto-key/README.md

 - [pico-sdk](https://github.com/raspberrypi/pico-sdk): See [here](https://www.raspberrypi.org/documentation/pico/getting-started/) for more info on getting set up if necessary, and download and extract a release, e.g. [1.3.0](hhttps://github.com/raspberrypi/pico-sdk/archive/refs/tags/1.3.0.tar.gz)

-- Download and extract `tinyusb` e.g. [tinyusb](https://github.com/hathach/tinyusb/releases/tag/0.13.0).
+- Download and extract [tinyusb](https://github.com/hathach/tinyusb/releases/tag/0.13.0).
 Replace the empty `pico-sdk-1.3.0/lib/tinyusb` directory with a symlink to where you extracted it, e.g.

   ```sh
   cd pico-sdk-1.3.0/lib